venomlab/pyproject-pyupgrade/README.md

 So, basically you specify flags that you want to add to `pyupgrade` CLI arguments specifying them without leading two dashes (`--`).
-This is the way how you can supply any option that `pyupgrade` receives no matter which version of it you're using
+This is the way how you can supply any option that your version of `pyupgrade` receives

 There is also one additional parameter provided exclusively by `pyproject-pyupgrade` wrapper: